MFS4711/portfolio-project-1/README.md

 ![black text - yellow background](assets/images/readme-images/black-yellow-bg.png "black text - yellow background")

 ![black text - pink background](assets/images/readme-images/black-pink-bg.png "black text - pink background")

+#### Screen Reader Accessibility
+I have ensured to include the 'alt' attribute for all images used to ensure that a message appears if the image doesn't load and also as an aid to screen readers.
+I have ensured that these messages fully depict what the image is showing.

+I have also ensured to add aria-labels and accessible classes for screen reader usage when using any buttons or icons.
+These have been used with a message to indicate what that icon or button would do if you were to click it.

+Furthermore, I have ensured each section of the page has a heading and the hierachhy of significance is clear and logical.
+Where I do not intend for the heading to be visible, I have created a hidden-heading class which will be accessible for screen readers and provides a semantic way of indicating the start of a new section.

 ## Features Implementation